 ADA Special Requirements Essential duties require the ability to work in a standard office environment with some ability to sit for long periods of time, twist, and reach.

-NOTE: This is a DISPATCHER II LATERAL Opportunity ONLY.
+NOTE: This is a DISPATCHER II LATERAL.
 Only those applicants with Experience in PUBLIC SAFETY DISPATCH (911) will receive consideration to move on in the process.